Types of Shock Testing Machines

 Figure 1.8.
 Maximum compression of a rubber programmer.

 When the table falls, the only acceleration is generated by gravity (-1G).
-When the table hits the lead castings, the product experiences acceleration in a positive direction (force equals acceleration times mass.)
+When the table hits the lead castings, the DUT experiences acceleration in a positive direction (force equals acceleration times mass.)
 The force increases at a near-constant rate because lead is easier to compress upon impact.

-Eventually, the lead cannot compress further and the product stops moving.
+Eventually, the lead cannot compress further and the DUT stops moving.
 At this point, the acceleration drops to 0 nearly instantly.
 Below is an idealized graph of a terminal-peak shock pulse with a maximum acceleration of 100G and a 10mS duration (Figure 1.9).

 Figure 1.9.
 Idealized graph of a terminal peak shock pulse with a maximum acceleration of 100G and a 10mS.

 It is important to note the difference between acceleration and velocity in this context.
 In the most recent example, the acceleration increased throughout the duration of the pulse, but the velocity decreased rapidly.
-Right before contact with the lead castings, the table was moving quickly.
+Just before contact with the lead castings, the table was moving quickly.
 Over the course of 10mS, the velocity dropped to 0.

 The pulse amplitude for classical shock pulses on a drop-shock table can be adjusted by changing the distance from the table to the programmer.
 In some cases, springs or rubber bands are connected from the seismic mass to the table to create a velocity other than gravity.